If you’re looking for a new breakfast recipe for lazy weekend mornings, I have just the thing for you.

 If you try this recipe, be sure to let us know by leaving a comment, rating, and tagging a picture #minimalistbaker on Instagram.
 Cheers, friends!

-- 1 Tbsp (15 ml) avocado or melted coconut oil, plus a bit more for cooking (or use nonstick pan)
+- 1 Tbsp avocado or melted coconut oil (plus a bit more for cooking // or use nonstick pan)

-- optional: 1/8 tsp ground cinnamon (omit for savory)
+- 1/8th tsp ground cinnamon (optional // omit for savory)

-- To a blender or mixing bowl, add buckwheat flour (see notes), flaxseed meal, dairy-free milk, salt, avocado oil, cinnamon (omit for savory), and sweetener of choice (omit for savory or unsweetened).
+- To a blender or mixing bowl, add buckwheat flour (see notes), flaxseed meal, light (canned) coconut milk, salt, avocado oil, cinnamon (omit for savory), and sweetener of choice (omit for savory or unsweetened).

 - Pulse in blender or whisk in mixing bowl to combine.
 The batter should be pourable but not watery.
 If too thin, add a bit more buckwheat flour.
 If too thick, thin with more dairy-free milk.

-- Repeat until all crepes are prepared - about 12.
+- Repeat until all crepes are prepared.
+We didn’t find we needed to add any more oil after the first crepe.
 Keep warm between layers of parchment paper or on a plate under a towel.

 - Serve as is with a little vegan butter, nut butter, maple syrup, compote, or other fillings or choice!
-I went with compote, peanut butter, and maple syrup.
+My preferred is vegan butter, berries, maple syrup, and banana.
 But these would also be delicious with coconut whipped cream, Cinnamon Baked Apples, fresh fruit (e.g. berries or bananas), or granola.

 - Best when fresh, but you can store leftovers sealed in the refrigerator up to 3 days.
 To freeze, layer between pieces of parchment paper (to prevent sticking) and freeze.
 Then store in a freezer-safe container up to 1 month.
 To reheat, warm in a 350-degree F (176C) oven or microwave until hot.

-*Nutrition information for 1 of 15 crepes calculated without sweetener and with oil.
+*Nutrition information calculated without sweetener and with oil.

 *Adapted from the fabulous Cam and Nina.